Cruise

 RCCL Safety Training Videos

-In 2011 Open Doors Organization created two safety training videos for Royal Caribbean Cruise Line.
+Open Doors Organization created two safety training videos for Royal Caribbean Cruise Line.
 The first focuses on safe assistance for guests with disabilities during the boarding and disembarking process.
 It teaches proper techniques for assisting guests in manual wheelchairs, how to guide guests who are blind, and tips for effective, respectful communication.
 The second video focuses on how to safely assist guests who are non-ambulatory or have limited mobility during emergency evacuations.
 The videos were shot in Miami, Ft.
 Lauderdale and Southampton, England, aboard ships of Royal Caribbean International and Celebrity Cruises.

 Celebrity Cruises Accessibility Project